iN4sser/Whatsapp-Web-Auto-Sender/README.md

 ```bash
 https://web.whatsapp.com/send?phone=NUMBER&text=HelloWorld
 ```
-Change "NUMBER" to the phone number including the country calling code (00966 for Sudi Arabia) This script will only work on "web.whatsapp.com" it will auto send anything and close the tap in 5 secounds
+Change "NUMBER" to the phone number including the country calling code (00966 for Sudi Arabia).
+This script will only work on "web.whatsapp.com". it will auto send anything and close the tap in 5 secounds.